Astroua/TurbuStat/docs/tutorials/applying_apodizing_functions.rst

 .. image:: images/rednoise_pspec_slope3_apod_comparisons.png

 Comparing the different power spectra with different apodizing kernels, the only variations occur on large scales.
 However, as noted above, the large frequencies suffer from a lack of samples and tend to have underestimated errors.
-Effectively, the use of apodizing kernels will leave the relevant region of the power spectrum unaffected.
-This is clear from the fitted slopes:
+The well-sampled range of frequencies, from 1 to 60 pixels, have a slope that is relatively unaffected regardless of the apodizing kernel that is used.
+The fitted slopes are:

     >>> print("Original: {0:.2f} \nHanning: {1:.2f} \nCosineBell: {2:.2f} \n"
     ...
 "SplitCosineBell: {3:.2f} "